 NOTE, Jan.
-11, 2017: Although this was one of my earlier posts here at the ol' blog, the advice is still as solid today in 2017 as it was 10 years ago.
-I have, though, fixed a couple of dead links and added a new one.
-So just buzz past the old filing stats and tax season deadlines -- here are the due dates for this year -- and head to the first heading, "How complicated are your taxes?"
+19, 2018: Although this was one of my earlier posts here at the ol' blog, the advice is still as solid today in 2018 as it was 11 years ago.
+I have, though, fixed a couple of dead links and added some new ones.
+So just buzz past the old filing stats and deadlines -- here are the due dates for the 2018 tax filing season -- and head to the first highlighted heading, "How complicated are your taxes?"

 As noted yesterday, the IRS is now accepting e-filed returns, with more e-filing options opening up for eligible taxpayers on Tuesday with Free File's 2007 debut.